 Tampa Yoga Therapy offers Advanced Therapeutic Yoga in weekly classes, series, and custom-designed private sessions.
-The weekly classes are 60 minutes, the series are weekly 90 minute classes, and the private sessions can be scheduled at the most convenient time or frequency for you.
+The weekly classes range from 60 to 75 minutes, and the private sessions can be scheduled at the most convenient time, length, and frequency for you.

 All yoga classes involve full body movement, particularly the six movements of the spine.
 There is an emphasis on “moving with the breath” by way of synchronizing moving into a posture on the inhale and releasing the posture on the exhale.
 The process is a mindful practice whereby we move with complete intention and internal awareness.